Shubu1999/DATA-ANALYST-PROJECTS/Online_Payment_Fraud_Detection_GProject/README.txt

 ## 📢 Conclusion
 This project demonstrates an **end‑to‑end workflow**:
 Raw data → SQL cleaning → Python modeling → Power BI visualization → Business insights.

-It simulates how banks detect fraud and showcases skills in **SQL, Python, Power BI, and Excel** — making it highly relevant for finance/banking recruiters in Dubai and globally.